What's Done in the Dark

-What's Done in the Dark is an 2007 American stage play written, directed and produced by Tyler Perry.
+What's Done in the Dark (Will Come to the Light) is a 2007 American stage play written, directed and produced by Tyler Perry.
 The show first opened in September 2006.
-The play focuses on two nurses, one of whom is a single mother and the other of whom is having an affair with a doctor, and an eccentric hypochondriac patient who is in fact, Mr. Brown.
+The play focuses on two nurses, one of whom is a single mother and the other of whom is having an affair with a doctor, and an eccentric hypochondriac patient, Mr. Brown.
 It stars Tamela Mann as Cora and David Mann as Mr. Brown.
-The live performance released on DVD (February 12, 2008) was taped in Charlotte at the Ovens Auditorium on May 3 - 6, 2007.
+The live performance released on DVD on February 12, 2008 was taped in Charlotte at the Ovens Auditorium in May 2007.

 Plot

 Mr. Brown faints right before he and Cora are to fly to Memphis for a televised revival and she rushes him to the emergency room, where a bunch of patients' and doctors' secrets come to light.
 Brenda, a new admissions clerk at the hospital, is struggling to take care of her son Calvin as a single parent; then Calvin gets shot while trying to hustle money on the streets.
 Kerry, the head nurse, discovers that the doctor she thought she was going to marry already has a wife and baby-on-the-way...and expects to keep seeing Kerry on the side.
 Mr. and Mrs. Lovett discover that one gave the other an STD.
-Trudy, a psychotic nurse, has a crush on Dr. Harris—who figures out that Mr. Brown was faking his illness the whole time!
+Trudy, a psychotic nurse, has a crush on Dr. Harris—who figures out that Mr. Brown was faking his illness the whole time.